Garden Bed #1

-The bed Demonstrates how much food can be grown in a small space (36′ x 5.5′) – using food bearing trees, shrubs, vines, perennials and groundcovers, to create a beautiful, productive, low water use, low maintenance food garden that can be incorporated into a “fire-wise” landscape.
-It includes a simple post and wire trellis for 2 grapes and a passionfruit vine running down the middle of the bed.
-Two birdhouses are attached to the posts to house early season insect eaters like nuthatches, with a Mason Bee “house” on the middle post to attract these excellent native pollinators.
-This garden also includes a bird bath and a “Toad house” with a “resident toad” named Tobias.
+The bed demonstrates how much food can be grown in a small space (36′ x 5.5′) – using food bearing trees, shrubs, vines, perennials and groundcovers, to create a beautiful, productive, low water use, low maintenance food garden that can be incorporated into a “fire-wise” landscape.
+It includes a simple post and wire trellis for 2 grape vines running down the middle of the bed.
+Two birdhouses are attached to the posts to house early season insect eaters like swallows, with a Mason Bee “house” on the middle post to attract these excellent native pollinators, all created by SRV members David Sligar and Mike Nelson.
+This garden also includes a bird bath created by Bertie Foltz.

 The plants are all Fire-resistant, drought-tolerant and many are evergreen so the landscape will not be bare in the winter.

 “Everyone who owns a piece of land should feel a moral duty to make something ecologically useful out of it, implementing a landscape that provides food (for both people and wildlife), habitat, fertilization, pollination, carbon capture, water and air purification, groundwater recharge, runoff control, etc.”